 Breaking Bridges

 I saw this unfold in an RPG Discord server.
 It was a thoughtful, friendly community, open to everybody.
 Then a newcomer arrived.
 His grammar was rough; he mentioned being an “army guy.”
 Curious about RPGs, he asked how to try them solo.
 Soon he was running a short 5e game for the server.
 A bridge was forming.
+Then the came the sudden and complete rupture.

 Because nothing was gained.
 A man from a different background who had already taken risks to play with us left feeling mobbed.
 He might have learned tolerance.
 Instead, the chance at trust was gone.
 And I guess that his views, instead of softened, just hardened.

-I saw the same collapse of nuance elsewhere.
-After an open Call of Cthulhu game, a player said: “Lovecraft’s stories are great, but he was a horrible person.”
-I mentioned that his biographies describe him as generous, funny, gentle.
-The reply: “Well, he was a racist.”
-And that was the end.
-No gradation.
-Yet there is a profound difference between prejudice and exterminationist ideology.
+And yet there is a profound difference between accepting that people aren't as simple as their most prejudiced views and condoning those same views.
+And there is a marked difference between racial prejudice and exterminationist ideology.
 If you had told Lovecraft that Black people should be slaughtered, I am convinced he would have been scandalised and vehemently opposed.
 My grandmother thought “white people tend to be smarter.”
 Should she be put in the same moral category as a genocidal ideologue?
 Once we refuse nuance, we flatten them into one, and we lose the chance to build true change in people out of small steps.

 Some degree of tolerance toward the intolerant makes sense in this context.